 - Clear policies for user data storage and analytics

-- Defined hardware refresh and lifecycle strategies
+- Defined refresh and lifecycle strategies

 In 2026, governance is not a barrier to XR adoption.
 It is the enabler of scale.